biapy.data.generators.augmentors

 • img (3D/4D Numpy array) – Data to extract the patch from.
 E.g. (y, x, channels) for 2D or (z, y, x, channels) for 3D.

-• crop_shape (2D/3D int tuple) – Shape of the patches to create.
+• shape (2D/3D int tuple) – Shape to resize the image to.
 E.g. (y, x) for 2D (z, y, x) for 3D.

 Returns: